draconisPW/PWMAngband/docs/hacking/modifying.rst

   This file contains formulas for calculating power of objects (used in determining prices and generating random artifacts).
 You should only change this file if you understand the way they are used (defined in obj-power.c).

 ..

+player_property.txt
+  Configures properties the player can get from the player's race, class, or shape.
+Some of those can come from no other sources and are tied to entries in list-player-flags.h.
+Others overlap with what the player can get from equipment and are tied to entries in list-object-flags.h or list-elements.h.
+Sets the names and descriptions used by the birth screens and the See abilities command, ``S``.
+Sets up links to the column in the character screen's resistances panel and the line in the equippable comparison that summarize the player's state.

+..